 SPORTS TEAMS

-The Sports teams had a change of focus in 2018 with coach, Josphat Maimisa, reorganising the programme as Progress Sports Foundation and registering it formally in Zambia as a society.
+Josphat Maimisa continues to do great work with Progress Sports Foundation and following the formal registration as a society it continues to grow from strength to strength.
 There are regular matches for the teams playing netball, volleyball and soccer.